TimOnyx/pizza-delivery/README.md

+# Purpose

+Small experiment to see how to test Express endpoints using [Supertest](https://www.npmjs.com/package/supertest) library and queue handling.

-# I SHAMELESSLY COPIED SOMEONE ELSE'S BOILERPLATE
+**I SHAMELESSLY COPIED SOMEONE ELSE'S BOILERPLATE BELOW**

 # node-typescript-boilerplate